-A simple example illustrates a typical financial planning trade-off situation.
-In deciding on what portfolio best suits his needs and to which he can make a properly informed commitment, Bob, with his advisor's assistance, needs to take into account and resolve conflicts between competing risk-related parameters.
+A simple example illustrates a typical Financial Planning trade-off situation.
+In deciding on what portfolio best suits his needs and to which he can make a properly informed commitment, John, with his advisor's assistance, needs to take into account and resolve conflicts between competing risk-related parameters.

-Bob's advisor shows him that he needs a very aggressive portfolio to achieve his life ambitions (risk required).
-However, by questioning and analysis she discovers that Bob could afford to lose no more than 10% of his investment assets without having his life ambitions markedly changed (risk capacity), which means a conservative portfolio.
-By assessment, the advisor discovers that Bob has a lowish risk tolerance which, all else being equal, would lead him to a moderate portfolio.
+John's advisor shows him that he needs a very aggressive portfolio to achieve his life ambitions (risk required).
+However, by questioning and analysis she discovers that John could afford to lose no more than 10% of his investment assets without having his life ambitions markedly changed (risk capacity), which means a conservative portfolio.
+By assessment, the advisor discovers that John has a low risk tolerance which, all else being equal, would lead him to a moderate portfolio.
 Clearly there are three different asset allocations leading to three distinctly different lifestyle outcomes competing here, but:

-- Is any one of them right for Bob?
+- Is any one of them right for John?

-- Which allocation causes Bob the greatest and the least anxiety?
+- Which allocation causes John the greatest and the least anxiety?

 - Are there alternatives?

 - What is the right way to proceed, recognizing the substantial differences in long-term outcomes?

-- How should Bob make those decisions?
+- How should John make those decisions?

-In the end, Bob must make the decisions because he is ultimately the one who has to live with the consequences.
-He must give his properly informed commitment to the asset allocation that will be implemented.
+In the end, John must make the decisions and as he is ultimately the one who has to live with the consequences, he must give his properly informed commitment to the asset allocation that will be implemented.
 Exploring the trade-offs is usually a powerful educational experience about risk and return, where misconceptions about risk can be corrected.
-The advisor's role in this process is to suggest alternatives, illustrate outcomes, recommend - but not decide.
+The planner's role in this process is to suggest alternatives, illustrate outcomes, recommend - but not decide.